samson-ashna/RIMA-Recipe-Management-App/README.md

 2. Edit Meals Added: As a user, I want to be able to delete and edit the meals that are added to the page in case I change my mind about want I want to create during the week.

 ## Iteration 3 Developer Tasks
 **Manage Pantry:  As a user, I want to be able to keep track of food expiration dates and be notified accordingly.
 Priority: Low.
-Cost: 9 days**
+Cost: 6 days**

-**Add Recipes from Websites:  As a home cook, I want to be able to add recipes I find on the internet to the management system to view later.
+- [x] Display Expired Ingredients: As a user, I want to be able to see the food ingredients in my list that have expired.
 Priority: Low.
-Cost: 2 days**
+Cost: 3 days.
+- [x] Display Soon to Expire Ingredients: As a user, I want to be able to see the food ingredients in my list that are going to expire soon.
+Priority: Low.
+Cost: 3 days.

 **Shopping List:  As a home cook, I would like to be able to view a list of food ingredients that I need to purchase and add/remove from the list.
 Priority: Low.
-Cost: 3 days**
+Cost: 8 days**
+- [x] Display a Shopping List: As a user, I want to be able to see the food ingredients I would need to purchase in order to make certain recipes for the future.
+Priority: Low.
+Cost: 4 days.
+- [x] Create a Shopping Cart: As a user, I want to be able to add the ingredients I need to the shopping cart so that would be easier for me to check out later when I am shopping.
+Priority: Low.
+Cost: 4 day.